port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-action/examples.md

 </details>

-After creating the blueprint, you can add the following snippet to your GitHub workflow `yml` file to make use of the GitHub action:
+After creating the blueprint, you can add the following snippet to your GitHub workflow `yml` file to create the new build entity in your GitHub workflow:

 ```yaml showLineNumbers
 - uses: port-labs/port-github-action@v1